paket-tv/paket-docs/source/includes/_clients.md

 Clients are used by Platforms and Publishers, respectively, to communicate with the Paket API and to exchange data with other Clients.

-It is at the Client level that API credentials are issued, webhooks are delivered, and API products - such as UpNext or Bundles - are configured.
+It is at the Client level that API credentials are issued, webhooks are delivered, and API products - such as TVaaS or Bundles - are configured.

 Clients should correlate broadly to an operating system or platform, in the case of Platform accounts; or to an application, in the case of Publisher accounts.